tc10815/ParkEzAI/README.md

 - [ ] **Step 8:** Finishing touches
   - [ ] Ensure all appropriate roles can access same Lot information as Lot Operator.
   - [ ] Ensure all appropriate roles can access same Advertisement  information as Advertiser.
+  - [ ] Rebuild parking lot detection models with newest training data to increase accuracy of parking detection
+  - [ ] Clean up web design of ParkEz AI (I'm not a web designer, but I want to make it look a little nicer)
+  - [ ] Refactor some redundant code (GPT-4 produces a lot of duplicate code, so moving some of it to utility files is an easy and worthwhile task).
+Get rid of console.logs.

 <br>
   <em>*Someday as an addendum to this project I may post code that reads license plates live and sends it to an API endpoint, although I'll never have a live demo.</em>